OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 tmp-mksh: cat: /data/local/tmp/nowyouseeme: No such file or directory
 ```

 Voilà!
-The file "nowyouseeme" is now somewhat hidden from all _user mode_ processes (note that you need to do a lot more to properly hide a file, including hooking `stat`, `access`, and other system calls).
+The file "nowyouseeme" is now somewhat hidden from all _user mode_ processes.
+Note that the file can easily be found using other syscalls, and you need to do a lot more to properly hide a file, including hooking `stat`, `access`, and other system calls.

 File-hiding is of course only the tip of the iceberg: you can accomplish a lot using kernel modules, including bypassing many root detection measures, integrity checks, and anti-debugging measures.
 You can find more examples in the "case studies" section of Bernhard Mueller's Hacking Soft Tokens Paper [#mueller].